ludocode/onramp/docs/intermediate-representation.md

 The primary task of the final stage code generator is to perform register allocation and stack manipulation.
 A secondary task is optimization.
 The intermediate representation is designed to facilitate these tasks.

-This document is a draft.
-Most of this is not implemented yet; in the meantime cci/2 is generating assembly directly.

 ## Overview / Comparison to Onramp Assembly